readthedocs/ethicalads.io/content/posts/2021-post-cookie-ad-landscape.md

 This will only work for sites and apps that support logins since it operates off of hashed email addresses, but once logged in, users can be targeted with personalized ads.
+While this isn't an approach we want to see become the norm, it is at least upfront and clear.

 Lastly, some companies are trying to pressure Google and other players into slowing or reversing these changes.
 When Apple's iOS 14 required apps using ad tracking to request user permission, Facebook cried foul and is claiming that these [privacy protections hurt small businesses](https://www.washingtonpost.com/technology/2020/12/16/facebook-apple-idfa-ios14-small-business/).
 The UK's Competition and Markets Authority (CMA) at the request of advertising market participants is specifically investigating the changes to Chrome and the Privacy Sandbox.
+Only the big ad players want to keep the status quo for ad tracking.
+These tactics might delay things, but with users and governments asking for privacy improvements, they're going to come.

 We generally oppose all of these attempts at tracking users across the web, and are building on a more privacy-focused foundation of contextual ad targeting.

 [comment]: # (Other changes coming to ad tech)